Bananas – Natural Source of MineralsReading time: 12 min

 Support heart health

-Bananas are a rich food source of potassium.
-With a medium-sized banana (126 grams) we will obtain 10% of the daily value.
+With a medium-sized banana (126 grams), we will obtain 10% of the daily value.

-For a person deficient in magnesium, the risk of heart disease, high blood pressure, and levels of fat in the blood are elevated.
+For a person deficient in magnesium, the risk of heart disease, high blood pressure, and elevated levels of fat in the blood is elevated.

 That is why it is essential to take this mineral either directly when consuming it from food or with supplements.